What is Rejuvelac, and why do you need to make it?

 Instructions

-1. Rinse the grains well, put in a clean 1 liter jar and cover with filtered water.
-Cover with two layers of clean cheesecloth and secure with rubber band.
+- Rinse the grains well, put them in a clean 1-litre jar and cover them with filtered water.
+Cover with two layers of clean cheesecloth and secure with a rubber band.
 Let them soak overnight.

-2. Drain and rinse the grains.
+- Drain and rinse the grains.
 They should be moist but with no excess water.
 Cover the jar with cheesecloth and put it away from direct sunlight.
 It takes 1 to 3 days for grains to sprout.
-Don’t forget to rinse them couple of times per day.
+Don’t forget to rinse them a couple of times per day.

-3. When your grains have sprouted rinse them one more time and add 3 cups of filtered water.
-Cover with fresh clean cheesecloth and let it ferment on a counter for 1-3 days.
+- When your grains have sprouted, rinse them again and add three cups of filtered water.
+Cover with fresh, clean cheesecloth and let the mixture ferment on the counter for one to three days.

-4. Filter Rejuvelac through fine mesh strainer and keep in a fridge for up to 7 days.
+- Filter Rejuvelac through a fine mesh strainer and keep it in a fridge for up to 7 days.

 Notes

-You can experiment with different grains: wheat, barley, rye, buckwheat, millet or quinoa.
-Preferably buy organic.
+You can experiment with different grains, such as wheat, barley, rye, buckwheat, millet, or quinoa.
+Preferably, buy organic.